What to Look for When Building a Tech Team for EdTechs?

-The specific differentials of team members developing each type of EdTech software product can vary based on the complexity, functionality, and unique requirements of the product.
+Educational Software Development has nuances that other industries may not.
+However, they can be looked at through an even more specific lens based on the type of EdTech software product we’re referring to.
+The differentials of team members can vary based on the complexity, functionality, and unique requirements of the product.
 Read on for key differentials per category.

 Learning Management Systems (LMS)